Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 Home education

-The current court case of ten-year-old Sara Sharif who was withdrawn from school to be homeschooled shortly before she was found dead in her house has shocked the nation.
+The court case of ten-year-old Sara Sharif who was withdrawn from school to be homeschooled shortly before she was found dead in her house has shocked the nation.

 Home schooling has risen in recent years, particularly in the wake of Covid.
 Parents in England do not currently need consent to home educate.

 The government is proposing to make this mandatory when a child is subject to a section 47 investigation or on a child protection plan.

 Local authorities have already been told to create a ‘Child not in School’ register.